 In South Korea, the annual number of disposable plastic cups used is as many as 25.7 billion, straws 10 billion, bags 21.1 billion, and suit covers 400 million.
 As of 2016, the amount of plastics used in South Korea is 132.7 kg per person, greater than 93.8 kg in the USA and 65.8 kg in Japan.

 For this reason, in April this year, the Seoul Metropolitan Government selected an organization for each item, in order to pursue campaigns for encouraging citizen participation to reduce the usage of plastics.

-The campaigns are being conducted by the Korea Federation for Environmental Movement to cut down the usage of plastic cups and straws, Seoul Saemaeul Women’s Association for bags, Green Future for packaging, and Korea Women’s Federation for Consumer for suit covers.
+The campaigns are being conducted by the Korea Federation for Environmental Movement to cut down the usage of plastic cups and straws, Seoul Saemaeul Women’s Association for bags, Green Future for packaging, and Korea Women’s Federation for Consumers for suit covers.

 The Korea Federation for Environmental Movement will monitor the actual usage of single-use cups and straws and distribute guidelines to cafes to prevent them from providing plastic straws.
-Campaigns will also be waged at the venues of university festivals and other events in order to limit the usage of plastic straws.
+Campaigns will also be held at the venues of university festivals and other events in order to limit the usage of plastic straws.
 Also, by receiving reports on plastic-free cafes, the KFEM will discover exemplary cases to practice these guidelines.

 On May 18, Green Future launched the campaign to reduce the consumption of packaging at the food-delivery-concentrated zone in Yeouido Hangang Park.